Smith HR, 6 RBIs, leads Kershaw, Dodgers over Nationals 9-3

+WASHINGTON (AP) — The Los Angeles Dodgers’ explosive lineup may be getting even stronger.

-WASHINGTON (AP) — Rookie catcher Will Smith homered and drove in six runs, leading Clayton Kershaw and the Los Angeles Dodgers over the Washington Nationals 9-3 on Saturday.
+Rookie catcher Will Smith homered and drove in six runs, leading Clayton Kershaw and the Dodgers over the Washington Nationals 9-3 on Saturday.

-Playing in his 10th major league game, Smith homered in the third inning, hit a sacrifice fly in the fourth, doubled home a run in the sixth, and broke the game open in the seventh with a bases-loaded double off the wall in left-center.
+Playing in his 10th major league game, the 24-year-old Smith homered in the third inning, hit a sacrifice fly in the fourth, doubled home a run in the sixth, and broke the game open in the seventh with a bases-loaded double off the wall in left-center.

+“We have a long lineup as it is, but when you get a guy (at catcher) who can turn the lineup over or who can drive runs in, it’s just really tough to navigate,” Dodgers manager Dave Roberts said.
+“To do what he does behind the plate, a two-way player, it’s pretty special.”

+Smith is hitting .345 with four homers and 12 RBIs, including a walk-off home run against the Rockies on June 23 and Saturday’s effort in a game the Dodgers trailed in early.

 Kershaw (9-2) settled in after allowing two first-inning runs, giving up three hits while striking out nine with three walks through the sixth.